apache/nuttx/README.txt

      of the Cygwin utilities that you will need to build NuttX.
 The build will fail in numerous places because of missing packages.

+     NOTE: The last time I installed EVERYTHING, the download was about 5GiB.
+The server I selected was also very slow so it took over a day to do the whole install!

      NOTE: You don't really have to install EVERYTHING but I cannot answer the question "Then what should I install?"
 I don't know the answer to that and so will continue to recommend installing